-If you love spinach dip and Mexican food then you’ll LOVE my Mexican Spinach Dip recipe!
-It’s a tasty party, holiday, tailgating, and Super Bowl recipe!
+If you love spinach dip and Mexican food, then you’ll LOVE my Mexican Spinach Dip recipe!
+It’s a tasty party, holiday, tailgating, and anytime recipe!

-What I love most about this recipe is that you can make it ahead of time and then just heat it up during pregame!
+What I love most about this recipe is that you can make it ahead of time and then just heat it during pregame!
 This is what I like to call entertaining done easy!
-Plus all you need are a few pantry and freezer ingredients.
+Plus, all you need are a few pantry and freezer ingredients.

 Cook’s Note – Mexican Spinach Dip:

-- To make this dip ahead of time: prepare the dip all the way up to baking.
+- To make this dip ahead of time: prepare the dip up to baking.
 Cover with foil and refrigerate up to 24 hours.
-You’ll need to add about 5 additional minutes to the cooking time to compensate for the dip going into the oven while it’s chilled.
+You’ll need to add about five additional minutes to the cooking time to compensate for the dip going into the oven while it’s chilled.

 - Please use high-quality aged cheddar cheese for this recipe.
-My favorite brand is Kerrygold and it’s readily available in grocery stores.
-In my opinion, it’s worth the splurge because the flavor is sharp, creamy, and amazing!
+My favorite brand is Kerrygold, and it’s readily available in grocery stores.
+In my opinion, it’s worth the splurge because the flavor is sharp, creamy, and fabulous!

 Mexican Spinach Dip

 - ⅓ cup sour cream

 - 1 large jalapeño seeded and chopped fine

 - 1 small onion chopped fine